UCCS-CS4300-5300/Group5-fall2024/README.md

    - Updated `settings.py` to include rest_framework in the INSTALLED_APPS section to enable Django REST Framework
    - Modified **WordOfTheDayTest** to reflect the current structure and modifications in the codebase

+### Word of The Day Functionality Update - Andrew Douangprachanh

+**ADDED**
+   - The word of the day is now resets daily at midnight

+**UPDATES**
+   - `models.py`: Created a new model called "WordOfTheDayTracker".
+It tracks the languages that have been generated for the word of the day for a member as well as whether they have completed the word of the day for the generated language
+   - `views.py`: Modified the "word_of_the_day" view to work with the new model and do tracking
+   - `scheduler.py`: Added a new job that calls a function to reset the word of the day trackers everyday at midnight
+   - `tasks.py`: Added a new function that goes through all the 'member' objects and resets the trackers
+   - `index.html`: Streak information now appears on the homepage again

 ### Daily Lesson / UI Bug Fixing - Naomi Rodriguez

 **ADDED**